 It allows for the scariness factor to come into play, especially in the witch trial scenes and some night scenes.
 When witch trial scenes need to be dealt with in ‘Doctor Who’, they need to be serious here.

 Anyway, the Doctor, Graham, Ryan and Yaz see Tricia Kelly as Old Mother Twiston, grandmother of Tilly Steele as Willa Twiston being sent down into the river in a chopped down tree.
 It’s quite horrid.

-The episode features a special guest appearance of Alan Cumming as King James I. I’ve seen Alan Cumming before as he played Fegan Floop in three of four ‘Spy Kids’ movies which I loved watching.
+The episode features a special guest appearance of Alan Cumming as King James I. I’ve seen Alan Cumming before as he played Fegan Floop in three out of four ‘Spy Kids’ films which I enjoyed watching.

 Before Series 11 began, I knew Alan Cumming was one of the guest stars.
 After seeing the ‘coming soon’ trailer from ‘The Woman Who Fell To Earth’, I looked forward to his ‘Doctor Who’ appearance.